How does cPanel's SRS (Sender Rewriting Scheme) feature work?

 cPanel's SRS feature is designed to allow messages that have been forwarded through a cPanel hosted email account to pass SPF verification checks at the destination email server.

 The mechanism by which this is accomplished is the addition of the Return-Path header to the forwarded message with the domain of the cPanel hosted email account.
-The Return-Path header that is added by the SRS feature contains a fictitious email address that is composed of a combination of the original email address, a notice that the SRS feature was used, randomly generated characters, and the domain of the cPanel hosted email address.
+The Return-Path header that is added by the SRS feature contains a fictitious email address that is composed of a combination of the original email address, a notice that the SRS feature was used, an authentication hash, and the domain of the cPanel hosted email address.
 To best understand please review the following example.

 In this example:

 The message will be sent from this address: originalSender@senderDomain.tld.

 The message will be sent to this address: originalRecipient@OrigRecipient.tld.

 The message will be forwarded to this address: forwardRecipient@FwdRecipient.tld.

 A cPanel server with the SRS feature turned ON is hosting originalRecipient@OrigRecipient.tld.